What does a Club Journalist do?

-For people who do not understand what club journalism is – I over the past year have tried to really get to the specifics of what the job is what it entails with those within the industry coming back claiming that “it’s a lifestyle, not a 9-5 job some claiming that every day is “completely different”
+For people who do not understand what club journalism is – I over the past year have tried to really get to the specifics of what the job is, what it entails with those within the industry coming back claiming that “it’s a lifestyle, not a 9-5 job some claiming that every day is “completely different”.

-Burnely FC: Alex Waters (Content Producer)
+Burnley FC: Alex Waters (Content Producer)

-“Throughout the week I would be going at nine o’clock in the morning until five and I’ll just be working on all the different projects and content we’ve got going on.
+“Throughout the week I would be going at nine o’clock in the morning until five and I’ll just be working on all the different projects and content we’ve got going on.”

 “So that’s editing, filming.
 It gets pretty busy.”

-Middlesbrough AFC: Dan Prince (
+Middlesbrough AFC: Dan Prince (Club Journalist)

-Dan Prince has been in the club journalism industry for 12 years now working with South Shields FC & now with Middlesbrough AFC and still claims that he “can’t ask for a better job”.
+Dan Prince has been in the Club Journalism industry for 12 years now working with South Shields FC & now with Middlesbrough AFC and still claims that he “can’t ask for a better job”.

-“My day-to-day, is a bit varied really, I’m involved with the content creation as well working out the strategy behind it.
+“My day-to-day, is a bit varied really, I’m involved with the content creation as well as working out the strategy behind it.

 “So, for me – no two days are the same.”